Introduction to Kafka Alternatives

 - Some of the companies using RabbitMQ are Reddit, 9gag, Robinhood, Zapier, Myntra and MIT.

-Although originally both Kafka and ActiveMQ were made for different operations completely, over time they’ve had many features that overlay each other and therefore they’re being used interchangeably and often used for the same purposes and compared with each other.
+Although both Kafka and ActiveMQ were originally made for different operations completely, they’ve had many features that overlay each other over time.
+Therefore, they’re being used interchangeably and often used for the same purposes and compared with each other.

 ActiveMQ is a general-purpose message broker like RaitMQ that supports several messaging protocols like AMQP, STOMP, and MQTT.
 Where it slightly distinguishes itself is the better support for Enterprise Integration Patterns.
 Therefore, in general, it is used for integration between applications or services.